Integrating GIS and Asset Management Systems: Lessons from the Field

 Strong integrations acknowledge field reality.

 Observations captured in the field aren’t always authoritative updates, and not every positional correction should immediately ripple across systems.
 Designing for that nuance improves data quality and reduces manual workarounds.
+The most effective and pleasing integration solutions will be sensitive to the realities of field work.
+Intermittent connectivity, compatible units, calloused fingers, rain… does your solution have answers for these things?

 8. Event‑Driven Where It Matters, Batch Where It Doesn’t

-Not everything needs to happen in real time—but some things do.
+Not everything needs to happen in real time, but some things do.

 9. Governance Makes or Breaks Integration